learnbyexample/learn_gnused/gnu_sed.md

 8
 10

-$ # if line contains 't', replace pattern space with next line
+$ # if line contains 't', replace pattern space with the next line
 $ # substitute all 't' with 'TTT' for the new line thus fetched
 $ # note that 't' wasn't substituted in the line that got replaced
 $ # replaced pattern space gets printed as -n option is NOT used here